Liu Yuan (Han-Zhao): Independence from Jin

 In the midst of the War of the Eight Princes, in 304, the Five Divisions nobles, led by the commander of the North Tribe, Liu Xuan, who was tired of misrule by the Jin, secretly plotted independence.
 They sent a messenger to secretly offer Liu Yuan the title of Grand Chanyu.
 Liu Yuan told Sima Ying, who was concerned about an attack from Wang Jun, whose troops were reinforced with Xianbei and Wuhuan soldiers, that he would be willing to mobilize the soldiers of the Five Divisions to support Sima Ying's cause.
 Sima Ying agreed and allowed Liu Yuan to return to the Five Divisions.

 Once Liu Yuan returned to his people, he gathered 50,000 men quickly and was readying himself to rush to Sima Ying's aid, but he also publicly accepted the title of Grand Chanyu.
-(Previously, Sima Ying had bestowed the title of North Chanyu on him.)
+(Note: Previously, Sima Ying had bestowed the title of North Chanyu on him.)
 However, he then heard that Sima Ying's forces had collapsed in fear of Wang's troops and that Sima Ying had, against his prior advice, fled to Luoyang.
-He then declared his people independent from the Jin (establishing the state of "Han", often referred to as "Han-Zhao" or "Former Zhao") and further declared that, as a Han descendant, he would succeed to the Han throne, and claimed the title of the King of Han—deliberately choosing a title that had been previously held by the Han dynasty's founder, Emperor Gaozu.
-He reestablished the worship of eight Han emperors—Emperor Gaozu, Emperor Wen, Emperor Wu, Emperor Xuan, Emperor Guangwu, Emperor Ming, Emperor Zhang, and Liu Bei (Emperor Zhaolie).
+He then declared his people independent from the Jin, by establishing the state of "Han", often referred to as "Han-Zhao" or "Former Zhao".
+He further declared that, as a Han descendant, he would succeed to the Han throne, and claimed the title of King of Han—deliberately choosing a title that had been previously held by the Han dynasty's founder, Emperor Gaozu.
+He re-established the worship of eight Han emperors—Emperor Gaozu, Emperor Wen, Emperor Wu, Emperor Xuan, Emperor Guangwu, Emperor Ming, Emperor Zhang, and Liu Bei (Emperor Zhaolie).